apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 ##### Generation Option: `UseAccessLevelOnImports` - imports preceded by a visibility modifier (`public`, `package`, `internal`)

+The default behavior depends on the Swift version the plugin is compiled with.
-By default, the code generator does not precede any imports with a visibility modifier.
+For Swift versions below 6.0 the default is `false` and the code generator does not precede any imports with a visibility modifier.
-You can change this with the `UseAccessLevelOnImports` option:
+You can change this by explicitly setting the `UseAccessLevelOnImports` option:

 ```
 $ protoc --swift_opt=UseAccessLevelOnImports=[value] --swift_out=. foo/bar/*.proto mumble/*.proto